Program in Teacher Preparation

 - Jessica R. Monaghan

 - Kathleen M. Nolan

-The Program in Teacher Preparation is an interdepartmental course of study for undergraduates and is composed of a unique mix of coursework, seminars, laboratory experience, field work, and practice teaching.
-The program, approved by the New Jersey Department of Education and by the Council for the Accreditation of Educator Preparation (CAEP), allows students to explore teaching as a career option and to become fully prepared and certified to teach successfully at the middle and secondary levels within the regular framework of a Princeton A.B. or B.S.E.
-Participants can earn certification in art, English, mathematics, music, the sciences, social studies, and world languages.
+The Program in Teacher Preparation is an interdepartmental course of study for undergraduates and is composed of a unique mix of coursework, seminars, laboratory experience, fieldwork, and practice teaching.
+Graduate students and alumni may also complete the program.
+The program, approved by the New Jersey Department of Education and by the Council for the Accreditation of Educator Preparation, allows students to explore teaching as a career option and to become fully prepared and certified to teach successfully at the middle and secondary levels within the regular framework of a Princeton A.B. or B.S.E.

-Upon successful completion of the program requirements, students receive a certificate in teacher preparation from the University and may apply for a Certificate of Eligibility with Advanced Standing for teaching in public schools.
-The certificate is transferable to other states through reciprocity agreements.
+Upon successful completion of the program’s content course requirements and four of the program’s professional courses (PSY 307, TPP 301, TPP 403, and TPP 404), students receive a certificate in teacher preparation from the University.
+It is possible to earn the University certificate without being recommended to the State for licensure.
+To be eligible for New Jersey’s initial state license for teaching in public schools, the Certificate of Eligibility with Advanced Standing, students must return after graduation to complete a semester of full-time student teaching (TPP 405 and TPP 406) and meet the performance levels and additional requirements described below.
+Participants can earn New Jersey teaching certification in art, biology, chemistry, Earth science, English, English as a second language, mathematics, music, physics, social studies, and world languages.
+The New Jersey teaching license is transferable to other states through reciprocity agreements.
 Independent schools, as a rule, do not require certification in order to secure a teaching position.
 However, independent school directors have become increasingly interested in teacher candidates who are fully prepared and certified within a liberal arts curriculum.

 Admission to the Program